kevingermainbusiness/ItemDecorator/README.md

     .create()
     .decorate()
 ```
-Or if you just want to specify each values such as background color,text,text color,typeface,icon, icon tint color, just as seen above in the screenshots:
+Or if you just want to specify each values such as background color,text,text color,text size,typeface,icon, icon tint color, just as seen above in the screenshots:
 ```kotlin
 val colorAlert = ContextCompat.getColor(this@MainActivity, R.color.colorAlert)
 val teal200 = ContextCompat.getColor(this@MainActivity, R.color.teal_200)